zio/zio-prelude/docs/newtypes/index.md

   SequenceNumber.unsafeMake(aTrustedInt)
 ```

-Thus, refined newtypes give us full ability to implement our own operators and to expose whatever interface we want for our type, from validating input at compile-time, to using `Validation` at run-time, to allowing users to create instances of the refined newtype directly.
+Thus, Smart Newtypes give us full ability to implement our own operators and to expose whatever interface we want for our type, from validating input at compile-time, to using `Validation` at run-time, to allowing users to create instances of the refined newtype directly.